silveira-alysson/Financial_Statements_Text_Analytics/README.md

 #word_vectors = model.wv
 ```

-I you have any trouble using these notebooks, please e-mail me at alysson@usf.edu
+I you face any trouble using these notebooks, please e-mail me at alysson@usf.edu